bedis-elacheche/pokeballs.css/README.md

 ![alt tag](https://raw.github.com/bedis-elacheche/pokeballs.css/master/img/pb_rotate.gif)

 ## Licensing
-Pokéballs.css is an open source project released under a permisive [http://opensource.org/licenses/mit-license.html](MIT license).
+Pokéballs.css is an open source project released under a permisive [MIT license](http://opensource.org/licenses/mit-license.html).
 This means you can use it in your own personal or commercial projects for free.
 MIT is the same license used by such popular projects as jQuery and Ruby on Rails.

 **Angella Font** is free for personal use.
-Check [http://www.studiotypo.com/Angella_font](their website) for further informations about the font.
+Check [their website](http://www.studiotypo.com/Angella_font) for further informations about the font.

 ## Contributing
 - Documentation